Are 2 snowflakes ever the same?

 Snowflakes are crystals.
-You could see them in many different shapes if you let them fall on a black surface and looked at them with a magnifying glass.
+Indeed, you can see them in many different shapes if you let them fall on a black surface and look at them with a magnifying glass.

-But not all snowflakes are the lacy or star-type snowflakes you see in pictures.
-A range of different basic shapes form at different temperatures, so the kind of snowflake depends on the temperature of the cloud in which it formed.
-Relatively warm clouds yield lacy or starry snowflakes.
-Very cold clouds yield snowflakes known as “columns.”
+But, not all snowflakes are the lacy or star-type snowflakes we enjoy in pictures.
+In fact, a range of different basic shapes form at different temperatures, so the kind of snowflake depends on the temperature of the cloud in which it formed.
+For example, relatively warm clouds yield lacy or starry snowflakes.
+On the other hand, very cold clouds yield snowflakes known as “columns.”

 On the other hand, column-type snowflakes have simple, solid prism shapes – much as if you cut a section out of a lead pencil.
 While the ratio of their length to thickness can vary, column-type snowflakes don’t have a complicated structure.
 Many are very much alike.

-On the other hand, even these column snowflakes aren’t identical when you look closely – at the level of the snowflake’s molecules.
-The expert we talked to said, “I don’t know why people pick on snowflakes – are any two geraniums alike?
-Or kittens, or mountains, or asteroids?”
+By the way, even these column snowflakes aren’t identical when you look closely – at the level of the snowflake’s molecules.

 A few years back, we talked to Charles Knight at the National Center for Atmospheric Research in Boulder, Colorado.
 And he said: